Kids with learning and attention issues may be at greater risk for depression than other kids. That’s especially true for kids with ADHD.

 Due to the increased risk of suicide, the FDA has given SSRI antidepressants a “black box” label warning, the most serious type of warning for prescription drugs.
 The warning says children and adolescents taking SSRI medications should be closely monitored, especially during the first four to six weeks of treatment or whenever the dose is increased.
 This warning is clear in the medication package inserts given to patients.

-It can be tough to see your child struggle with depression.
-Fortunately, therapy and medication can often help ease your child’s depression.
+It can be painful to see your child struggle with depression.
+Fortunately, therapy and medication can often help.
 If your child doesn’t respond to treatment, or if he recovers but the depression returns, be sure to consult his doctor and therapist.